Trails in the Langhe, discovering it through its paths.

 A one-day walk in the Langhe, or one that encompasses several days through an itinerary in stages that can become a real walk, will allow you to discover the wonders of this corner of Piedmont called Langhe.

 Yes, we are talking about trekking, but what does “trekking” mean?
 The word trek comes from the English verb to trek, which means to undertake a long journey, walking slowly and leisurely.
 Where?
 Amid nature, of course!
 Our Piedmont also defends itself well from this point of view; throughout the region, there are many trekking routes to take; today we suggest 3 of them to start intriguing you and make you want to learn more about the subject (hopefully together with us):

 Here are some routes in the Langhe that we think are worth a walk!

-- Pavese route in Santo Stefano Belbo
+Pavese Trail in Santo Stefano Belbo

-- Langhe Walk: Path from Sinio to Roddino
+Langhe walk: trail from Sinio to Roddino

-- The Bar-to-Bar, one of the most beautiful Langhe walks
+The Bar-to-Bar, one of the most beautiful Langhe walks

-In our opinion, this is one of the most beautiful and complete itineraries in the Langhe.
+This is one of the most beautiful and complete itineraries in the Langhe.

 2 nights or 4 to get to know the Langhe by walking.
 With various possibilities and options!